Skinboosters for the neck

 * Those who are frightened of dermal fillers because or are already happy with their structure, but still want to improve their skin.
 These patient will be very suitable for skin boosters

 Smoother and firmer skin

 Prevention of wrinkles, lines and folds

-one treatment, once per year suggested, but many patients have it 6 monthly because they love the results
+3 treatments, one month apart, then once per year is suggested, but many patients have it 6 monthly because they love the results

 Side effects risks of skin boosters